learreDHDK/ccode/README.md

 				<td>Yes, it is explained in a specific PDF document.</td>
 				<td>Yes, but the header is not described in the metadata.</td>
 				<td>Yes, but the header is not described in the metadata.</td>
-				<td>Yes, from dataset and the header is described on the data characteristics section of the platform https://stats.oecd.org/Index.aspx?DataSetCode=WILD_LIFE</td>
+				<td>Yes, the header is described in the data characteristics section of the platform https://stats.oecd.org/Index.aspx?DataSetCode=WILD_LIFE</td>
 				<td>Yes</td>
 				<td>Yes, but the header is not described in the metadata.</td>
 				<td>Yes, but the header has not been described anywhere.</td>